top of page

 └─ MIDDLE 8: 70.2% ←── COACHES OBSESS OVER THE WORST BLOCK

-The Middle 8 is literally the worst block in college football.
+The Middle 8 is literally the lowest value block in FBS college football.

 THE STATISTICAL INSIGNIFICANCE